Stinkers/HX711/README.md

 * Turning off most interrupts in the readout loop.
 * Averaging the readings over a period of time.

 Even so, the occasional wonky reading gets through.
-Don't use this code in mission critical applications, or at all really.
+Don't use this code in mission critical applications, or at all.

+Used with load sensors, the output from the HX711 is very noisy and drifts all over the place.
+This can be improved by taking multiple readings and averaging them.
+Averaging is done over a number of seconds using a simple rolling average.
+The longer the average time the smoother the readings, but the slower the response to changes.
+It is better to read often and keep the average time as low as possible whilst getting nice readings.
+To reset the rolling average, set the averaging time to 0 and call the read function.

 ## Using the library
 The hx711.h header file contains the constants and structure for each sensor.
 The constants are: